 - Limit of one submission per author, except that two different submissions may come from one author provided that one is written and presented in English and one is written and presented in French.
 A co-author of a submission is not entitled to additional submissions.

 a) Submit a completed paper of no more than 3000 words.
 Papers exceeding this word count will not be considered.
 Word count does not include the bibliography, notes or abstract.
 Submitted papers must include an abstract of no more than 50 words.
-Accepted papers will be scheduled for hour-long sessions with assigned commentators.
+Accepted papers will be scheduled for hour-long sessions (30-35 minutes for presentation followed by a discussion period).

-b) Submit an abstract of no more than 500 words (excluding bibliography).
-Accepted abstracts will be scheduled for half-hour sessions but will not be assigned commentators.
+b) Submit an abstract of between 500-750 words (excluding bibliography).
+They should give a clear idea of the central theses defended, and, more importantly of the arguments to defend them.
+Accepted abstracts will be scheduled for half-hour sessions (20 minutes for presentation followed by a discussion period).
 Abstracts are not eligible for essay prizes.

-A number of prizes are awarded by the Association for essays submitted for the Annual Congress of the CPA: two faculty essay prizes (one tenured, one-tenured) and up to three student essay prizes.
+A number of prizes are awarded by the Association for essays submitted for the Annual Meeting of the CPA: two faculty essay prizes (one tenured, one non-tenured) and up to three student essay prizes.
 One student prize is reserved for each official language.
 Only current members of the CPA may submit papers to the annual conference.
-Members of the Executive, members of the Board of Directors, members of the Administrative Committee and members of the Program Committee (including the Program Chair) are not eligible for these awards.
+Members of the Executive, the Board of Directors, the Administrative Committee and the Program Committee (including the Program Chair) are not eligible for these awards.
 Prize-winning papers may be eligible for publication in Dialogue, pending successful review.